 In February 2013, the Financial Accounting Standards Board ("FASB") issued updated guidance to address the recognition, measurement and disclosure of obligations resulting from joint and several liability arrangements for which the total amount under the arrangement is fixed at the reporting date.
 Under the new guidance, an entity would measure its obligation from a joint and several liability arrangement as the sum of the amount the entity agreed with its co-obligors that it will pay, and any additional amount the entity expects to pay on behalf of its co-obligors.
-The standard is effective for the fiscal years, and interim periods within those fiscal years, beginning after December 15, 2013.
-Early application is permitted.
-The Plan does not expect to be impacted by this guidance.
+The standard was effective for the fiscal years, and interim periods within those fiscal years, beginning after December 15, 2013.
+Early application was permitted.
+The Plan has not been impacted by this guidance.